timajwilliams/timajwilliams.github.io/_posts/2024-12-20-modernbert.md

 ### 1. Unmatched Efficiency

-ModernBERT isn't just better – it's significantly faster.
+ModernBERT isn't just better, it's significantly faster.
 The models process tokens almost twice as fast as other recent encoders, while using notably less memory.
 This is achieved through careful architectural choices like:

 - Alternating between global and local attention (every third layer uses global attention)
 - Whole-model unpadding that removes the compute waste from padding tokens